kalistamp/daily/README.md

    (plus a 7–14 day look-back) from the private journal via the GitHub API.
    Entries are delimited by `### YYYY-MM-DD` headers.
 2. A light **local** pass detects dominant themes and open loops.
-3. A precise system prompt + the month's slice is sent to your selected Gemini model, which returns one Markdown report:
+3. A precise system prompt + the month's slice is sent to your selected provider's model (OpenAI, Anthropic, or Gemini), which returns one Markdown
+   report:
    - executive overview
    - theme-weighted question bank (8–12)
    - contradiction / open-loop detector (4–6)
    - adversarial self-audit (4–6)
    - future-self letter (4–6)
    - cross-domain synthesis (4–6)
-4. The report + timestamp + model + theme summary is saved to the private Gist.
+4. The report + timestamp + provider/model + theme summary + the exact date
-5. Optionally **Commit to repo** writes it to `monthly-reports/YYYY-MM.md`.
+   range read (first → last entry) is saved to the private Gist.
+Each report shows the target month alongside that start/end span.
-6. Answer the questions in the **reflection** box — auto-saved to the Gist.
+5. Answer the questions in the **reflection** box — auto-saved to the Gist.

-## The daily journal is strictly read-only
+## The repo is strictly read-only

-The app **only ever reads** `2026/2026daily_pt1.md` (via `GET`).
-It is never written, modified, or deleted.
-Enforced in `script.js`:
+The app **never writes to the repository.** It only reads `2026/2026daily_pt1.md` via `GET`; that file is never written, modified, or deleted.
+Guaranteed two ways:

-- Repo writes go through **one** function, `githubPutRepoFile()`, which calls `assertRepoWritable()` **before any network request**.
-- That guard allows writes to exactly one path shape — `monthly-reports/YYYY-MM.md` — and refuses everything else, including the journal.
-It resolves `.`/`..` first, so path traversal can't reach the journal, and it also denylists the journal path explicitly.
-- The only repo-write feature is the optional **Commit to repo** button (reports → `monthly-reports/`).
-There is no code path that writes the journal.

-**Strongest guarantee (recommended):** if you don't need the *Commit to repo* button, issue your token with **Contents: Read-only** (+ Gists: Read/Write).
+- **No write code exists.** The former "Commit to repo" feature was removed, so there is no `PUT`/`PATCH`/`DELETE` against any repo path anywhere in `script.js`.
+The only GitHub write the app makes is a `PATCH` to the private **Gist** (`gistPushNow`).
+You can confirm with a one-line audit:
+  `grep -nE "method: *'(PUT|PATCH|DELETE)'" script.js` → the only match is the Gist `PATCH`.
-Then GitHub itself rejects any write to *any* repo file — the journal can't be touched even by a bug or a compromised page.
-If you *do* want that button,
+- **The token can't write anyway.** Use a fine-grained PAT scoped to **Contents: Read-only** (+ **Gists: Read and write**).
+GitHub itself then rejects any repo write — the journal can't be touched even by a bug or a compromised page.
+This is the recommended setup and needs no repo write access.
-Contents: Read/Write is required (fine-grained PATs can't scope to a subpath), and the in-app guard above is what protects the journal.

 ## Optional device lock